Skip to main content

 Youth volunteers help staff in various duties around the library.
 Most youth volunteers traditionally assist the Youth Services librarians with circulation, programs, and/or program preparation.
 Duties may include:

-Volunteer duties and positions will vary depending on the summer and the location.
+Volunteer duties and positions will vary depending on the session and the location.
 Applicants requesting a reasonable volunteer accommodation can request an Accommodation Request Form from the volunteer coordinator.

 What are the program dates and time for Fall and Spring?